Walstan/esp32-2432s028-clock/README.md

 ## Build

-These instructions have been tested with Ubuntu 22.04.3 and Ardino IDE 2.0.2.
+These instructions have been tested with Ubuntu 22.04.3, Windows 10 and Arduino IDE 2.0.2.

-- brltty is an app for blind people, but it interferes with ESP32-2432S028 and must be removed.
+- [Ubuntu only] brltty is an app for blind people, but it interferes with ESP32-2432S028 and must be removed.

     `sudo apt purge brltty`

-- Arduino IDE requires pyserial
+- [Ubuntu only] Arduino IDE requires pyserial

     `pip install pyserial`